ryanbae89/gun-violence-uscounties/README.md

 **6. There are other effects this model is failing to capture.**

-The non-normality of the residuals points towards non-linearity or other independent variables at play.
+As stated in the methodology limitations section, several potential factors such as prevalence of guns, geograpical features, etc. The non-normality of the residuals also supports this, while also pointing out potential non-linearity in the relationship between the independent and the dependent variables.

 ### Final Thoughts